rtcharity/resources.eahub.org/content/start/support.md

 <a name="website"></a>
 # Optional: Get a Website and an EA Email Address

-Most groups get by using only Facebook, Meetup.com, and a Gmail address for their group, so new groups should carefully consider whether they need a website or an official looking email address.
+Most groups get by using only Facebook, Meetup.com, and a Gmail address for their group, so new groups should carefully consider whether they need a website or an official-looking email address.
 If your group is part of a national group, you could also see whether it’s possible to have a page on your national group’s website, and to have email addresses using the national group’s domain.

-By creating a website and email addresses you are committing to keeping your website up to date and checking your email regularly and responding to any messages.
+Remember, by creating a website and email addresses you are committing to keeping your website up to date and checking your email regularly and responding to any messages.

-CEA can provide groups with <a target="_blank" href="https://docs.google.com/document/d/1wuGqPa8IAbJpM7WcDBbaSqt-E63fwZnCfiKKFeHnEAo/edit#heading=h.2rca39c46kkt"> website and email addresses</a>.
-Contact the Groups Team on
+CEA can help groups with websites and email addresses.
+Check out these <a target="_blank" href="https://docs.google.com/document/d/1wuGqPa8IAbJpM7WcDBbaSqt-E63fwZnCfiKKFeHnEAo/edit#heading=h.2rca39c46kkt"> instructions</a> to see the different options.
-<a target="_blank" href="mailto:groups@centreforeffectivealtruism.org
-">groups@centreforeffectivealtruism.org
-</a> for more information.

 <hr>